 At the member's option, payment of some or all of the Service Credit shall be deposited into the member's Health Savings Account (HSA).
-Otherwise, payment of Service Credit shall be made in a lump sum and will accompany the second regular paycheck in November of each calendar year.
+Otherwise, payment of Service Credit shall be made in a lump sum and shall be paid the first full pay following the employee's anniversary date.
 Payment shall be based upon years of active service as a fulltime officer or dispatcher in the Division of Police as of the date of payment.
 For the purpose of this Section, completed active service shall include approved City paid military leave.